 Immune system function

 There are macrophages present in all tissue, but most of the immune-system cells spend their off-duty hours in the lymph nodes.
-The complicated process of B-cell and T-cell growth and activation is carried out more rapidly in an environment where macrophages or dendritic cells and B and T cells proliferate and this is in the lymph nodes.
+The complicated process of B-cell and T-cell growth and activation (to be discussed in the next section) is carried out more rapidly in an environment where macrophages or dendritic cells and B and T cells proliferate and this is in the lymph nodes.
 The large number of such cells, as well as macrophages and others, means that the lymph passing through the node has most if not all its pathogens filtered out and phagocytozed.

 The spleen is not connected to the lymphatic vessels, but It contains a large number of macrophages and dendritic cells which carry out a similar filtering process not on lymph, but on the blood.